Jump to section

 READ MORE: How Stress Affects Your Sleep

 Gamma-Aminobutyric acid (aka GABA) is an amino acid produced naturally in the brain.
-It acts as an inhibitory neurotransmitter that blocks certain brain signals and decreases activity in your nervous system.
+It acts as an inhibitory neurotransmitter that blocks certain brain cells and decreases activity in your nervous system.
 Glutamate works in reverse as an excitatory neurotransmitter that stimulates nerve cells.
-Low GABA equals high glutamate, and vice versa.
+Low levels of GABA equals high glutamate, and vice versa.

 The results “demonstrate that the combined use of GABA and L-theanine increase sleep activity to more than a single administration of either amino acid or these synergistic sleep-promoting effects are likely mediated via changes in GABA and/or glutamate receptor expression in the brain,” conclude researchers.
 (8)

-It’s for this reason that Proper’s Sleep + Calm supplement contains both L-theanine and GABA in order to more effectively reduce levels of everyday stress while supporting a restful mind and body.
+It’s for this reason that Proper’s Sleep + Calm supplement contains both L-theanine and GABA for more effective stress relief and support for a restful mind and body.

 200 mg of L-theanine is considered a clinically beneficial dose.